o3de/o3de.org/content/docs/user-guide/editor/viewport/viewport-interaction-model-reference-space-model.md

 You can use the Viewport Interaction Model to create reference spaces for your selected entities.
 This enables you to customize your selected entities in relation to a reference space.

 When working with reference spaces, remember the following rules:
-+ New selections always default to their parent space.
-This will be the world coordinate space if the entity does not have a parent.
++ New selections always default to local space.
 + Holding **Shift** aligns the manipulator to the world coordinate space.
-+ Holding **Alt** aligns the manipulator to an entity's local coordinate space.
++ Holding **Alt** changes the manipulator to have _individual_ influence as opposed to _group_ influnce (the default).
-+ You can easily access custom spaces by moving the manipulator (press **Ctrl** and click and drag) or picking a target entity as a reference space (press **Ctrl** and **Alt** and click a target entity).
++ You can easily access custom reference spaces by moving the manipulator (press and hold **Ctrl** and click and drag the manipulaotr) or picking a target entity as a reference space (press hold **Ctrl** and **Alt** and click a target entity).

-The Viewport Interaction Model simplifies the mental mode for you and doesn't require you to keep track manually of the last space (local or world) that you were using.
+The Viewport Interaction Model simplifies the mental model for you and doesn't require you to keep track manually of the last space (local or world) that you were using.
 You can specify a target and define that target as custom reference spaces.
 This new reference space model covers any arbitrary transformation.

 ## Switching Between Local and World Space